 Q: Will I be notified that my application was received?

 A: No. Unfortunately, the volume of applications processed during the brief application period does not allow for this kind of individual notification.
-If you deliver the packet in person, you will be directed by the CAHS Dean’s office staff to place it in a designated, secure location.
-If you plan to mail your packet, you are urged to use the delivery confirmation service available from the postal service you use so that you have a record that the packet was delivered and received by the CAHS Dean’s Office.
-Application materials must be postmarked by the application close date (January 30, April 30 or September 30).
-We ask that you please refrain from contacting us to verify receipt because the volume will make this very difficult for the CAHS staff to determine.
+If you deliver the packet in person, you will be directed by the COHP Dean’s office staff to place it in a designated, secure location.
+If you plan to mail your packet, you are urged to use the delivery confirmation service available from the postal service you use so that you have a record that the packet was delivered and received by the COHP Dean’s Office.
+Application materials must be postmarked by the application close date (January 30 or April 30).
+We ask that you please refrain from contacting us to verify receipt because the volume will make this very difficult for the COHP staff to determine.

 Q: What assistance is available if I have questions about the application packet or process?

 A: There are many sources of help available to you:

 Q: How do I print my unofficial transcripts for the application form?

 A: If you are a FSU student, you can get an unofficial copy of your FSU transcripts through MyFSU.
 Just click on “My Academics” and then on “Student Services” and finally “Academic Transcript”.
 To access your transcript(s) from other institutions, go to the website for the school you attended and follow the links there.
 Just submit a printed copy of ALL transcripts and feel free to highlight the required courses and grades because that will help in the review of your materials.

 A: Yes, for our clinical purpose a background check will be required prior to the clinical phase of your program.
 Any prior felony will jeopardize your acceptance.

 Q: If the application form indicates that I can demonstrate math competency with my ACT score and I don’t have a copy of my ACT results, how can I get that information for submission?